 The following MCAD platforms and versions are currently supported:

-An Altium Concord Pro installation includes a CSV Component database importer tool that can be used to bring component data into Concord Pro from a file exported from another system (PLM, ERP, or otherwise).
+A self-managed Altium Concord Pro installation includes a CSV Component database importer tool that can be used to bring component data into Concord Pro from a file exported from another system (PLM, ERP, or otherwise).
 Implemented as a configurable batch (

 *.bat) file, the desktop tool imports component data from a target spreadsheet file (